Pixayo/pixayo-dotfiles/README.md

 ## Visual

 All the visual identity of my setup comes from `home-manager` + `stylix`.
-You can see more details in the `./home-manager/myDotfiles`.
+You can see more details in `./home-manager/myDotfiles`.

 ### GNOME